taroooyan/bg-wiki/Nano-Operation-Manual.md

 ####6. microSD Files; Parameter Settings; Alarm; Data Log;
 + The __2gb micro-SD card__ that ships with the bGeigie Nano contains two pre-set ﬁles in the root directory, CONFIG.TXT for communication and SAFECAST.TXT for certain user data parameters, detailed below.
 If the files are corrupted or deleted from the micro-SD, the Nano will not work properly.
-A new microSD card has to have FAT32 format and these two files in the root.
+A new microSD card has to have FAT format and these two files in the root.
 Keep a backup.
 Default settings are available online at: https://github.com/Safecast/bGeigieNanoKit/tree/master/SD%20card

 - Carefully edit the setting fields (user-name-text, time zone,...) via a micro SD card reader on a computer's USB.
 (The micro SD card cannot be read on an microSD card slot.??) *(Expert users may edit the calibrated nuclide efficiency fields like cpmf (counts per minute factor Cs137) with cpmn (counts per minute nuclide Cs137) -- but not for submitting data, not without first consulting the Safecast API dataset. ??)*